-A tracking code is created after a user clicks on an ad, which generates a referring URL with certain information encoded in it.
+A tracking code is created after a user clicks on an ad, which generates a referring URL that contains certain encoded information.

-These codes are referred to as Urchin Tracking Mechanism (UTM) codes, named after a company called Urchin Software that created tracking codes used to track website traffic.
-Google bought Urchin Software in 2005 and their technology was used as the backbone of Google Analytics.
-Because Google uses these codes as an advertising industry leader, many other solutions are also built to read them and take advantage of their data.
+These codes are referred to as Urchin Tracking Mechanism (UTM) codes, named after a company called Urchin Software that created codes for tracking and recording website traffic.
+Google bought Urchin Software in 2005, and its technology was used as the backbone of Google Analytics.
+Because Google is an advertising industry leader, many other solutions are also built to read these codes and take advantage of their data.

 A URL with UTM tags may look like this: